Bartonella mayotimonensis

 "Candidatus Bartonella mayotimonensis" is a candidatus bacteria from the genus of Bartonella which can cause endocarditis in humans.
 B. mayotimonensis was first isolated from a sample taken from the aortic valve of a human patient from Iowa in 2008.
 The bacteria is present in the microbiomes of bat species worldwide.
 As with other Bartonella species, B. mayotimonensis can be transmitted by hematophagous ectoparasites such as fleas.

 Etiology

-B. mayotimonensis is a rod-shaped, gram-negative aerobic bacteria which infects the cardiovascular system.
+Bartonella mayotimonensis is a rod-shaped, gram-negative aerobic bacteria which infects the cardiovascular system.
 It is primarily found within bats and can be transmitted to humans by arthropod vectors, but direct bat-to-human transmission has not yet been proven possible.
 It is transmitted by bat flies, fleas, mites, and other ectoparasites.
 After feeding on an infected bat, ectoparasites may transmit the disease to new hosts through the deposition of fecal matter into superficial wounds caused during feeding.
 Increased genetic diversity in the strains isolated from Chinese bat flies suggests that B. mayotimonensis may undergo vertical transmission among arthropod vectors, which would allow ectoparasites to spread the disease without ever encountering an animal host.
 Phylogenetic analysis of bat ectoparasite microbiomes indicates a genetically distinct cluster of B. mayotimonensis in the Northern Hemisphere.